Channel M: Salford University input / output

-The history of Channel M can be traced back to the 1996 Broadcasting Act which made provision for six local Restricted Service Licences (RSL) to be issued around the UK.
+The history of Channel M can be traced back to the Broadcasting Act 1996 which made provision for six local restricted television service licences (RSL) to be issued around the UK.
 The Manchester RSL was awarded to the University of Salford in 1997 and the channel began life as Manchester Student Television (MSTV), operated by a consortium that included the university and Guardian Media Group, amongst others.
 All partners started producing content in the autumn of 1998, and this was stockpiled in advance of launch on 14 February 2000.
 Programming produced by the University of Salford continued to be broadcast on the station until shortly before its closure.
 Featured programming included Reel North (short films), Zeitgeist (arts magazine), Grey Matters (studio debate), Hitting Home (documentary) and Wildtrack (wildlife documentary), four of which won a total of nine Royal Television Society awards.
 Interference, an arts show, helped launch careers of presenters and comedians, including OJ Borg and Jason Manford.
 Gloves Off was a student debate programme that ran for four years.